-The other day I was cleaning out my closet, and as I sifted through the trouser pants, button down shirts, and heels, I realized that I no longer needed these items.
-As a work-at-home woman I have the luxury of a casual and comfy dress code.
+The other day I was cleaning out my closet, and as I sifted through the trouser pants, button-down shirts, and heels, I realized that I no longer needed these items.
+As a work-at-home woman, I have the luxury of a casual and comfy dress code.

-On the other hand, as work-at-home women we’re busy – REAL BUSY.
+On the other hand, as work-at-home women, we’re busy – REAL BUSY.
 We have the cooking, the cleaning, the taking care of the children and pets, and did I mention running a business?
 So we don’t want to waste precious time on deciding what to wear, not to mention ironing and making extra trips to the dry cleaner.

-Here’s how I create a functional, yet fashionable routine for myself.
+Here’s how I create a functional yet fashionable routine for myself.

-My other fave pair is my Joe’s Cigarette Jeans – perfect to wear with heels or over some boots.
+My other fave pair is from Kut from the Kloth – perfect to wear with heels or over some boots.
 I like to get all of my denim in the darkest wash possible, it’s slimming, looks more refined, and they tend to last longer than lighter shades.

 Need some fashion ideas and inspiration?
-Nicole over at Mom Trends, does a weekly post called, “What I Wore Wednesday”.
+Nicole, over at Mom Trends, does a weekly post called “What I Wore Wednesday.”
 Here it shows you what she wore and where to buy the pieces.
 Nicole, having worked at Ralph Lauren and being a work-at-home woman herself – knows how to combine fashion along with functionality.